yoshikiohshima/renkon-pad/README.md

   - **Show deps**: Hovering over a node definition shows its dependencies.
   - **Hide graph**: Disables both overlays.

-- The **"save"** button saves window positions and contents to a file named after the project with a `.json` suffix. *Note: The saved file is not valid JSON.
-The file format and suffix may change in the near future.*
+- The **"save"** button saves window positions and contents to a file named after the project with a `.renkon` suffix. *Note: Older versions of Renkon-pad saved a file with a `.json` suffix.
+You can still load them. *

 ### Text Box